15 Ways Your Sex Life Changes After Marriage

 Yup, you read that right.
 "The longer you know one another, the better you know what to do to give your spouse pleasure, " Elkerson notes.
 "The pleasure is more intense because there are less uncertain moments.
 You know one another very well and feel comfortable, and relaxation translates into being able to orgasm more easily."

 She also says that having a higher level of familiarity can make it easier to experiment, which helps keep things interesting and passionate.
-It’ll also get better if you follow this handy advice on how to improve your sexual performance.

 "In the dating phase it's not uncommon for passions to run so deep that couples are pretty carefree about where and how they have sex," says Cullins.
 "Ripping clothes off in the heat of passion or even soiling sheets isn't a big deal as long as the sexual connection is made.
 My clients report sheepishly report that they think to put a sheet over the couch or bed or carefully remove their clothing before making love, citing that while they truly want to engage in the act they also want to preserve their nice things!"